eegg/school-policies-and-procedures/staff-handbook-terms-and-conditions-of-employment.rst

 ===================================
 2.1Introduction
 ***************
-All nursing or residential care homes or other centres operating under the Caring Homes corporate name form part of the Caring Homes portfolio of independently owned properties.
+All nursing or residential care homes or other centres operating under the The Company corporate name form part of the The Company portfolio of independently owned properties.
 The name of your employers’ are the employing companies as set out in your contract of employment.
 References therefore to ‘the employers’ in this section (and elsewhere in this handbook) refer to the employing companies, unless stated otherwise.

 This section of the handbook deals with the terms and conditions of your employment.